Crashr-io/contracts/doc/template.typ

 ]
 #pagebreak()
 === Payouts Example
-To understand payouts better, let's consider an example where a user wants to trade 10 ADA and NFT_1 for NFT_2.
-In this example trade, the user will send the assets to the marketplace contract with the following datum:
+To illustrate how payouts work, imagine a scenario where a user wishes to exchange 10 ADA and NFT_1 for NFT_2.
+In this example, the user would transfer the specified assets to the marketplace contract, accompanied by the following datum:

 #block(
   fill: luma(200),